caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

-For example, if data scientists at a large retail chain are trying to predict how much toothpaste they need to stock at each store, they likely don't care if their models properly consider purchasing rates and all the other things that impact stock, so long as the the model does a reasonable job of making reasonable predictions.
+For example, if data scientists at a large retail chain are trying to predict how much toothpaste they need to stock at each store, they likely don't care if their models properly consider purchasing rates and all the other things that impact stock, so long as the the model does a reasonable job of making useful predictions.
 In science, though, we often care very much about the model because many of our questions have to do with the mechanisms that underlay the processes we are modeling.
 We don't just want models that give us the right answer, we often